315+ Telescopes Ranked

 If you thought the Celestron Powerseeker 127EQ’s optics were bad, the eyepieces are actually worse by every stretch of the imagination.

-The 50x low-power eyepiece that comes with the 127EQ is a 20mm Kellner with a permanently installed “erecting prism” that flips the image right-side up.
-50x is a bit of a high magnification for “low power” with a 5” telescope, especially one with poor optics.
-The erecting prism is included so that Celestron can claim the telescope is capable of terrestrial viewing, and it comes at the expense of sucking up quite a bit of the light entering the telescope, blurring the image due to its extremely low quality and providing a field of view reminiscent of a drinking straw.
+The 20mm Kellner has a permanently installed “erecting prism” that flips the image right-side up.
+The erecting prism is included so that Celestron can claim that the telescope is capable of terrestrial viewing.
+But it comes at the expense of sucking up quite a bit of the light entering the telescope, blurring the image due to its extremely low quality and providing a field of view reminiscent of a drinking straw.
 Because of this, it will be hard to find targets or fit them into the field of view.
 The included next-to-useless finderscope won’t help much with this.

-For high magnification, the 127EQ comes with a 4 mm Ramsden.
-The last time a Ramsden had any place in an amateur astronomer’s eyepiece box was in the 1960s, when a Kellner or Orthoscopic was rare and sought after.
 Like the included 20mm eyepiece, the 4mm Ramsden has a tiny field of view.
-Worse, however, it has a tiny eye lens and next to no eye relief-meaning you’ll need to jam your eyeball into it to see much of anything-and provides 250x, which is too much for even a quality 5” telescope (which the 127EQ is a far cry from).
+Worse, however, it has a tiny eye lens and next to no eye relief—meaning I’ve got to jam my eyeball into it to see much of anything.
+And it provides 250x, which is too much for even a quality 5” telescope (which the 127EQ is a far cry from).
 It’s also generally low quality and would provide a mushy image anyway, even if there were not too much power for the scope to handle.

 The included “3x Barlow” is a plastic-lensed abomination that exists to provide the “450x” Celestron claims the telescope is capable of (in actuality, very few telescopes are capable of, let alone used at, 450x).
 It is completely useless and should be discarded.